 Sri Lanka is an island that everyone loves at some level inside themselves.
 A very special island that travellers, from Sinbad to Marco Polo, dreamed about.
 A place where the contours of the land itself forms a kind of sinewy poetry.

-- Get yourself a Dialog Sim card for your phone!
-Really cheap, get a 4K internet package.
+- Get yourself a Dialog Sim card for your phone.
+It’s really cheap so get a 4K internet package.
 Sri Lanka has one of the fastest 4G networks in SE Asia.
 I purchased my own 4G portable router which is super fast and well worth the investment if you are going to be working online and traveling about the island.
-Dialog (and the other small number of competitors) internet provision is charged on a monthly tariff basis and lots of restaurants who use Dialog (which is most) run over of their tariff towards the end of the month! very few of them pay for the extra, so end up with no connectivity until the month re-news I have seen this a number of times and hear of the same scenario repeated. – be prepared.
+Dialog (and the other small number of competitors) internet provision is charged on a monthly tariff basis and lots of restaurants who use Dialog (which is most) run over of their tariff towards the end of the month.
+Very few of them pay for the extra, so end up with no connectivity until the month re-news I have seen this a number of times and hear of the same scenario repeated.
+Be prepared.

 - Sri Lanka, like Thailand is mainly Buddhist but there are many Catholic & Muslim people here, they all get along better than most countries do.
 You will see some of the most awe-inspiring Buddhist monuments in the world here.

 - The civil war is over and it it is safe to travel to the north and the east.
 Check out Trincomalee if you get a chance!
 Its pretty unsullied by tourists and a beautiful place with amazing beaches and Whale watching.

 - Food-wise, its hot and spicy all over.
 Expect curry for breakfast.
 I would say that Sri Lankan cuisine is the best I have tasted in SE Asia and definitely my favourite.

 - The trains offer the best views of anywhere on earth and are some of the cheapest fares in the world!
 Expect to pay $5 for a first class carriage from Colombo to Kandy or Colombo to Galle.